Mono, a startup that wants to build Plaid for Africa, gets backing from Y Combinator – TechCrunch

 Prakhar Singh and ex-Paystack employee Abdul Hassan have known each other for seven years, building different tech products individually and collectively along the way.

-Before joining Paystack in 2018, Hassan co-founded OyaPay, a payments startup the year before.
+Before joining Paystack in 2018, Hassan co-founded payments startup OyaPay the year before.
 After leaving the Stripe-owned company in 2019, he launched a data startup called Voyance where Singh, who had already exited one of his products — Transferpay.ng, an offline payments startup — was a software engineer.

 Last June, the duo started working on Mono, a project that would allow companies to access their customers’ financial accounts in Nigeria.

 By streamlining various data in a single API, companies and third-party developers can retrieve vital information like account statements, real-time balance, historical transactions, income, expense and account owner identification.
-Of course, this isn’t without users’ consent as they are required to login with their internet or mobile login credentials before any transaction takes place.
+Of course, this isn’t without users’ consent as they are required to log in with their internet or mobile login credentials before any transaction takes place.

 Following a series of tests and iterations, Mono launched its beta version in August, with Hassan as CEO and Singh as CTO.
 A month later, the startup closed a $500,000 pre-seed investment from early-stage investors like Lateral Capital, Ventures Platform, Golden Palm Investments and Rally Cap.
 It was one of the notable pre-seed rounds on the continent because of the length of time it took from launch to funding, a trait other API fintech startups in the region share, albeit with significantly longer timelines.